glFusion/locator/README.md

 * Google (https://developers.google.com/maps/documentation/javascript/get-api-key#get-an-api-key)
   * Requires API keys and Billing enabled on your account.
   * You should use different API keys for Geocoding and Mapping and restrict them appropriately to your server's address and HTTP Referer, respectively, to prevent &quot;quota theft&quot;.
+  * Static maps for printable pages are not supported.
+Iframes are used instead.
   * Geocoding: Yes
   * Mapping: Yes
 * MapQuest (https://developer.mapquest.com/documentation/)